Common-law marriage: Australia

 Australia does not have common law marriage as it is understood under common law.
 The term used for relationships between any two persons who are not married, but are living in certain domestic circumstances, may vary between states and territories, although the term de facto relationship is often used.

 Since March 1, 2009, de facto relationships have been recognized in the Family Law Act (Commonwealth), applicable in states that have referred their jurisdiction on de facto couples to the Commonwealth's jurisdiction.
 In Western Australia, the only state that has not referred its jurisdiction, state legislation is still valid.
 There is also no federal recognition of de facto relationships existing outside of Australia (see Section 51(xxxvii) of the Australian Constitution), and so this is also a state matter.
 Regulation of de facto relations is a combination of federal and state/territory laws.

 Canada

-Canada does not have the institution of common-law marriage within the meaning of the legal concept of such a marriage under the common-law, although common-law relationships are recognized for certain purposes in Canada.
-The Parliament of Canada has exclusive legislative authority over marriage and divorce in Canada under section 91(26) of the Constitution Act, 1867.
-Marriage is regulated throughout Canada by the Civil Marriage Act, and violations of the requirements of this act are subject to the Criminal Code of Canada ("Offenses Against Conjugal Rights" and "Unlawful Solemnization of Marriage" chapters, articles 290–296), also applicable throughout Canada.

-By contrast, the regulation of non-marital relations, which are often referred to as "common-law spouses", falls largely under provincial law.
-As such, the legal definition and many implications of marriage-like relationships fall under provincial jurisdiction.
-As family law varies between provinces, there are differences between the provinces regarding the recognition of common-law relationships.
-Most such regulations deal with relations that are romantic/sexual in nature, but some, such as adult interdependent relationships in Alberta, do not have such a requirement and can apply to platonic relations, including relatives.
-In addition, the term "common law" appears informally in documents from the federal government.
-Common-law partners may be eligible for various federal government spousal benefits.
-Various laws include "common-law status", which automatically takes effect when two people (of any gender) have lived together in a conjugal relationship for a minimum period.
-In 1999, in its ruling M. v.
-H., the Supreme Court of Canada decided that same-sex partners would also be included in common-law relationships.

-Around one-fifth of Canadian couples are in common-law relationships, a three-fold increase from 1981, according to 2016 data from Statistics Canada.

-Federal

-Canada Revenue Agency (CRA) states, as of 2007, "living common-law" means living with a person in a conjugal relationship without being married and at least one of the following is true: